 Where Can You Hike?

-For beginner hikers, we strongly recommend starting small, flat and local.
+For hiking with kids or beginners, we strongly recommend starting small, flat and local.
 Regional parks and urban forests, such as Langley’s Campbell Valley Regional Park and Surrey’s Green Timbers Urban Forest, are good places to get your feet wet (actually, try to keep them dry – much more comfortable!).
 Insider’s tip: the kids will love Williams Park’s streamside clay banks…if you can find them!
 For more ideas, check out our previous post on family-friendly hikes in the Fraser Valley.
 Very young children can generally only handle a kilometre or two while older kids can handle three to five kilometres, depending on trail steepness.
-For kids and adults alike, keeping things simple to start will help foster enjoyment and a sense of accomplishment, while building stamina.
+For hiking with kids and adults alike, keeping things simple to start will help foster enjoyment and a sense of accomplishment, while building stamina.
 Additional resources include the excellent website Vancouver Trails and Mary and David Macree’s book 109 Walks in British Columbia’s Lower Mainland.

 What Do You Need to Bring Hiking?